 If you're signed up to the green garden waste bin collection service, chop your tree up and pop it in there (again, it must be in the bin for it to be collected).
 Otherwise a number of temporary recycling centres where you can dispose of your tree will pop-up across the Bromley borough for the weekend of Saturday 5 and Sunday 6 January 2019 only.
 Better whip those decorations off quick.
 If you've already got a waste disposal permit, you can also offload your Christmas tree at the Waldo Road or Churchfields Road recycling centres.

 Camden is opening a number of Christmas tree recycling points across the borough from 2-14 January 2019.
 These range from local squares, to car parks, to garden centres.
-Find your nearest one on their handy Christmas Tree Recycling Point Map.
+Find your nearest one on this handy Christmas Tree Recycling Point Map.
 If you've got a number of other bulky items to get rid of, it may be worth making the most of Camden's large household item collection.
 There's a charge, but they'll take up to a whopping 60 black bags' worth of rubbish.

 City of London

-Following on from the success of 2017's first Christmas tree collection scheme, Croydon Council will once again be collecting trees from kerbside properties this year.
+Croydon Council will once again be collecting trees from kerbside properties this year.
 Just leave it out next to your regular bin on refuse collection day between 14-25 January 2019.
 If you're not in a kerbside property, take the tree to one of Croydon's three reuse and recycling centres instead.

 Ealing residents can pop their tree out for collection with their black refuse bin between 2-25 January 2019.
 They're very specific and will not accept tree trunks which are more than 20cm in diameter or six foot in height.
 Chop it down if you're unsure.
 Otherwise, there are a bunch of pop-up collection points across the borough where you can offload your tree in its entirety right up until the end of January 2019.